prototypeforge/aicxo/README.md

 ## Features

 ### For Users
-- **Hire AI Executives**: Build your own board by selecting from available AI agents (CFO, CTO, CPO, COO, CHRO, Architect, etc.)
+- **Hire AI Executives**: Build your own C-Suite by selecting from available AI agents (CFO, CTO, CPO, COO, CHRO, Architect, etc.)
-- **Board Meetings**: Ask strategic questions and receive opinions from each board member
+- **C-Suite Meetings**: Ask strategic questions and receive opinions from each executive
-- **Meeting Notes**: Access complete records of all board deliberations with individual opinions and reasoning
+- **Meeting Notes**: Access complete records of all C-Suite deliberations with individual opinions and reasoning
 - **Company Context**: Upload financial statements, presentations, and other documents to provide context for better advice
-- **Chair's Summary**: Get synthesized recommendations from the Chair of the Board based on all opinions
+- **Chair's Summary**: Get synthesized recommendations from the Chair based on all opinions

 ### For Administrators
 - **User Management**: Create, activate/deactivate, and manage user accounts